tchen285/YumYumProject/README.md

 # YumYumBookProject
-The app that can deal with recipes!
+The app deals with recipes!